ByteMirror/atlas-vtt/README.md

 ## Your notes, right on the map

-Pin an Obsidian note to a location, then read and edit it in a floating panel without leaving the map.
+Pin an Obsidian markdown note or even another Atlas map to a location, then read and edit it in a floating panel without leaving the map.
 Keep room descriptions, session prep, and character details close at hand, with Obsidian's familiar note linking built in.

 ![Atlas VTT showing the note picker beside a linked note open on the map, with editing and Obsidian link suggestions](docs/images/note-linking-preview.png)